shintudalal/Library-Management-System/README.md

-# Library-Management-System-With-Mini-Mailing-System
+# Library-Management-System

 Library Management System is a term for computer-based system that manages the entire working of a library.
-A Mini Mailing System is a basic version of traditional mailing system.
-The main purpose of this system is to manage library daily operation efficiently.

 Objectives
 a) To build a monitoring system that is able to monitor and manage all library operations efficiently.